kettanaito/atomic-layout/README.md

 export default Card
 ```

-> Atomic layout is responsive by default.
-It uses [Bootstrap 4 breakpoints](https://getbootstrap.com/docs/4.0/layout/grid/#grid-options), but you can [define custom breakpoints](https://redd.gitbook.io/atomic-layout/api/layout/configure#breakpoints) to match your requirements.
+> Atomic Layout comes with built-in responsive support.
+It uses [Bootstrap 4 breakpoints][bootstrap-4-breakpoints] by default, which you can always [override with the custom breakpoints](https://redd.gitbook.io/atomic-layout/api/layout/configure#breakpoints) to match your requirements.

 ## Motivation

-Think of how we create layouts today.
-Most likely we define a set of reusable units \(atoms\) to combine them into functional compositions.
-But how do we handle spacing that should describe the position of our units?
-Usually, we manage CSS properties of those units to make sure the spacing is just right.
-Not only that results into writing redundant CSS, but it also makes our atoms **contextual** and, thus, **non-maintainable**.

-Atomic layout solves this problem by exposing a dedicated layer responsible for spacial distribution in a layout, or any of its parts.
-That allows to reuse atom components in any layout possible **without mutating** them.
+Modern layout development is about modularity and composition.
+Following the best practices of [Atomic design][atomic-design], we strive toward independent UI units that gradually compose into more meaningful pieces.
+While the attention paid to units implementation is thorough, we often overlook how to achieve layout composition that scales.
+It's as if we forget that _spacing defines composition_.

+When it comes to distributing the spacing things get more difficult.
+First of all, true contextless spacing is hard.
+To make things worse, all present solutions couple spacing with UI elements, inevitably making small resusable pieces **contextful** and, thus, hard to maintain.

+Atomic Layout helps you to compose your elements by introducing a dedicated spacing layer called _Composition_.
+It encourages you to separate concerns between UI elements' visual appearance and spacing between them.
+With the first-class responsive support at your disposal you can build gorgeous responsive permutations of your elements without leaving the dedicated spacing layer, keeping UI elements contextless and predictable.
+Embrace the era of a true layout composition!

 ## Install